falcopackages/falco-cli/docs/the_cli/crud.rst

 Much cleaner, specifying that option means you consider the ``Product`` model as the entry point of your ``products`` app.
 So, instead of the base URL of the app looking like ``products/products/``, it will just be ``products/``.

-Note that the app is also registered in your root URL config.
+As previously mentioned, the command will also register your app in your project root URLs configuration.
+This occurs when you generate ``crud`` views for a model and there is no existing ``urls.py`` file for the app.
+In such cases, it is assumed that you haven't already registered the URLs for your app since the command just created the file.

 Here is an example of how the ``products`` app will be registered.
-This occurs when you generate ``crud`` views for a model and there is no existing ``urls.py`` file for the app.
-The command is responsible for creating it.

 .. code-block:: python
     :caption: config/urls.py